-4. Contract documents, including drawings and technical specifications, are on file of the office of Vincenti-Stone-Gentrauce, Architects, AFALLC, (500) South Hartington Street, Suphar, Lossianan, 7003-10 or by calling 327-327-327.
+4. Contract documents, including drawings and technical specifications, are on file of the office of Vincenti-Stone-Gentmane.
+Architects, AFALLD, (500) South Hartington Street, Sulphar, Lossianan, 7003-10 or by calling 327-327-327.
 Complete documents may be obtained from the Project Architect upon depost of \$500.00 for each set of focurents.
-Depost is fully relatable in the first set of documents to althous facilities.
+Depost is fully relatable in the first set of documents to although a first project in fully relatable in the first set of documents to although the set.
 Biodifields.
-Depoid is fully refundable in the link for, or incurrence or de conserva-rence biodies upon return of the documents in good condition no later than ten-10) clary after receipt of bids.
-The depoid of all other set of documents will be in-unded fifty present (30%) upon return of documents as obtained below.
-Declarine, own or budge, documents may be obtained from the Project Architect upon a non-chandable \$2.5 fee for this project.
+Depod 8 felling refundable in the link focus industries to de conservor interer biodies upon return of the documents in good condition no later than ten-10) clars after receipt of bids.
+The deposit of all other set of documents will be re-sided fifty present (30%) upon return of documents as obtained below.
+Declaring-own or bidding documents may be obtained from the Project Architect upon a non-rehandable 25 fee for this project.